 |Obstructive sleep apnoea|

 |Congestive heart failure|

 |Allergic bronchopulmonary aspergillosis|

-To understand the clinical significance of comorbidities, the Bronchiectasis Aetiology Comorbidity Index has been devised as a method of predicting morality and exacerbation rates and a poorer quality of life.
+To understand the clinical significance of comorbidities, the Bronchiectasis Aetiology Comorbidity Index has been devised as a method of predicting morbidity and exacerbation rates and a poorer quality of life.
 Within the tool, the identification of a number of comorbidities including metastatic malignancy, COPD, inflammatory bowel disease, iron deficient anaemia, asthma, peripheral vascular disease, haematological malignancy, cognitive impairment, chronic liver disease, diabetes, pulmonary hypertension and ischaemic heart disease are selected.
 Based on this, an individual is deemed at low, intermediate or high risk of 5-year mortality and risk of hospitalisation for severe exacerbation.